-I’ve worked as a content marketer in SaaS for the past six years, and it wasn’t until the last two years where I really started to figure out what I was doing.
+I’ve worked as a content marketer in the SaaS space for the past seven years, and it wasn’t until the last three years where I really started to figure out what I was doing.
 That means for four years, I just kept trying and testing to see what worked.

 In the first four years, I got good at writing informational content, case studies, white papers, landing pages, and all that.
 But the thing is content marketers are not supposed to be writers.
 We’re content marketers not content writers.

 In my previous roles as a content marketing manager, I was creating most of the content myself.
 But content marketing is about being a marketer and putting on your growth hat.
 How do you actually create content that you know people will find and resonate with?

 And not only that, how will you turn website traffic from these visitors into paying customers?

 Because let’s face it, business owners really decide to invest in content marketing because they believe it will increase their revenue.
 If a company is not generating revenue from content marketing, they will look elsewhere to invest their time and resources.

 Content marketing is a powerful marketing strategy SaaS businesses can use to attract and find their target customers.
 When done correctly, B2B SaaS companies can organically attract the right customers without needing to spend money on advertising.

 The content marketing channels you use for a SaaS (software-as-a-service) company will rely on your business.
 However, the best place to start is with your website.
 In this article, I’ll show you how to think about what type of content to post on your website.
 From there, you can then dive into other means of distributing the content on your website through SEO (search engine optimization), ads, sponsorships, email marketing, and social media.

 Okay, enough of me rambling.
 Let’s get into crafting your content marketing strategy for your SaaS company.

 Get your pen and notepad ready.
 I dumped a large portion of my knowledge into this article.